-- Being almost similar to an earlier registered trademark. - Not being distinctive, being delusive and being descriptive (eg, being dominantly composed of an international non-proprietary name (INN) and commonly used in the relevant part of the health sector customary medicines).
+- Being almost similar to an earlier registered trademark - Not being distinctive, being delusive, and being descriptive e.g. being dominantly composed of an INN and commonly used in the relevant part of the health sector customary medicines.

-Within the scope of relative grounds examination, the TPTO considers the risk of confusion with third-party trademarks.
-As the average consumer groups are considered to be pharmacists and healthcare professionals, a high level of similarity is sought for recognising the risk of confusion especially for pharmaceutical goods covered by Class 05.
-Note that the TPTO's approach is not the same for each subclass covered by Class 05: it relaxes its strict approach for the subclasses not covering pharmaceuticals depending on the level of similarity.
-The decisions of the courts in cases filed against the decisions of the TPTO show that the court has a stricter approach towards pharmaceutical trademarks, especially on evaluating the attention level of healthcare professionals.
+Within the scope of relative grounds examination, TPTO considers the risk of confusion with third-party trademarks.
+As the average consumer groups are considered to be pharmacists and healthcare professionals, a high level of similarity is sought for recognizing the risk of confusion especially for pharmaceutical goods covered by Class 05.
+It should be mentioned that the TPTO's approach is not the same for each subclass covered by Class 05: it relaxes its strict approach for the subclasses not covering pharmaceuticals depending on the level of similarity.
+The decisions of the courts in cases filed against the decisions of the TPTO show that the Court has a stricter approach towards pharmaceutical trademarks, especially on evaluating the attention level of healthcare professionals.

-Regarding the specification on the pharmaceutical goods covered by Class 05, the applicant must be aware that they should not use the trademark names of the commonly used active ingredients.
-There are too many active ingredients that are known dominantly with their trade names.
-These are often close to losing their source indicating character and becoming a generic word and, indeed, there might be jurisdictions in which the trademark has been cancelled because it has become a generic word.
-Accordingly, while managing multi-country filings at the same time, it is important to flag this issue because the TPTO asking for amendments for these filings causes delays in the registration proceedings.
+Regarding the specification on the pharmaceutical goods covered by Class 05, the applicant should also pay attention does not use the trademark names of the commonly used active ingredients.
+There are too many active ingredients which are known dominantly with their trade names.
+These are mostly at the limit of losing their source indicating character and become a generic word and indeed there might be jurisdictions which the trademark was cancelled due to becoming a generic word.
+Accordingly, while managing a multi-country filings at the same time, it is important to flag this issue, as the TPTO asks amendments for these filings which causes delays in the registration proceedings.

-The TPTO keeps a record of INNs and they are not available to be registered as a trademark for anyone's exclusive use.
-The examiners strictly consider these INNs during the examination on absolute grounds.
+The TPTO keeps a record of INNs and they are not available to be registered as a trademark, for anyone's exclusive use.
+The examiners strictly consider these INNs during the absolute grounds examination.

-When granting a product marketing licence, the Turkish Medicines and Medical Device Agency reviews and approves the names of the pharmaceutical products.
+When granting a product marketing licence, the Agency reviews and approves the names of the pharmaceutical products.
 According to the Regulation on Packaging Information, Inserts and Tracking of Medicinal Products, the name of the pharmaceutical product cannot be similar to an INN or an extensively used name of a product.
 The Regulation on Licensing of Pharmaceutical and Medicinal Products does not provide any rule for approval of pharmaceutical names by the Agency, though the Pharmaceutical and Medical Preparations Law states that a 'suitable name' is one of the conditions for the approval of the licence.
 However, it is very clear that the Agency does not consider the IP Law perspective.
 The Agency's primary concerns when approving names are avoiding medication errors and ensuring comprehension by doctors and pharmacists.
 There is no doubt that the similarity examination is not carried out with the same methods as by the TPTO.